Green Bay Packers Hall of Fame

 The Packers Hall of Fame has been expanded and renovated numerous times over its history.
 In 2003, renovations to Lambeau Field provided a new home within the new Lambeau Field Atrium for the Hall of Fame.
 Packers legends Bart Starr and Ron Wolf rededicated the Hall on September 4, 2003.
 In 2015, the Packers Hall of Fame was moved from the basement to the second floor of the Lambeau Field Atrium as part of a larger renovation of Lambeau Field.
 The Hall contains a vast array of Packers memorabilia, a re-creation of Vince Lombardi's office, plaques representing each of the inductees and the Lombardi trophies from Green Bay's four Super Bowl wins.
-The Packers Hall of Fame has inducted 171 people, 30 of whom have been inducted into the Pro Football Hall of Fame.
-In August 2025, Mark Murphy became the most recent inductee into the hall of fame, just a month after retiring as the team's president.
+The Packers Hall of Fame has inducted 173 people, 30 of whom have been inducted into the Pro Football Hall of Fame.
+In July 2026, Tramon Williams and Earl Dotson became the most recent inductees into the hall of fame.

 In 1998, the Packers and the Packers Hall of Fame created the Green Bay Packers Fan Hall of Fame (capitalized by the organization as the Green Bay Packers FAN Hall of Fame), the first hall of fame built to honor fans of a professional football team.
-Fans may nominate themselves or others for induction by submitting an essay of 500 words or less why they or their nominee deserve recognition in the Fan Hall of Fame.
+Fans may nominate themselves or others for induction by submitting an essay of 500 words or less describing why they or their nominee deserve recognition in the Fan Hall of Fame.
 Ten finalists are chosen by a selection committee and then fans are then given an opportunity to vote on the 10 finalists.
 The nominee who receives the most votes each year is named as the honorary fan and is inducted into the FAN Hall of Fame.
 The inductee's name is displayed in the Packers Hall of Fame and they receive other prizes, including tickets to a Packers game and a gift card to the team's pro shop.
-Since the Fan Hall of Fame was founded, 25 fans have been inducted.
+Since the Fan Hall of Fame was founded, 28 fans have been inducted.